inkytonik/kiama/wiki/ReadEvalPrintLoops.md

 then prints some result.
 In the programming languages field, this kind of interaction is called a _read-eval-print loop_ (or _REPL_).

-Kiama provides simple support in the `org.kiama.util` package for creating REPLs of various kinds.
+Kiama provides simple support in the `org.bitbucket.inkytonik.kiama.util` package for creating REPLs of various kinds.
 The following examples make particular use of the REPL support: